-Albert Camus once said: “In the depth of winter, I finally learned that within me there lay an invincible summer” and trudging through the snow alongside the frozen canal this morning in sub zero temperatures, I understood what he meant.
+Albert Camus once said: “In the depth of winter, I finally learned that within me there lay an invincible summer”.
+Trudging through the snow alongside the frozen canal this morning in sub-zero temperatures, I think I understood what he meant.

 And while I was taking photographs this morning of the fiery sun rise over Åkers canal, just outside my house, I thought about the Camus quote and that was right, inside you even on the darkest days, are the brightest memories of summer.
 So here are some seasonal shots of the canal, throughout the Swedish year.

 I will finish this blog post with a quote from the amazing Finnish writer Tove Jansson, who constantly makes references to the seasons in her literature.